 As programs start to scale, we recommend training workers at the lower levels of these programs in how to troubleshoot key issues.
 For example, the proximity of supervisors to end users makes them very well placed for this basic troubleshooting knowledge.

 Using this sort of model, supervisors can triage issues in the field, ensuring most are solved locally, and only in extreme cases do devices or end users have to go to the project’s main office for support.
-Of course, this is only one of the many types of maintenance that your mobile data collection program should prepare for in order to avoid high drop-offs in usage and functionality.
+Of course, this is only one of the many types of maintenance that you should prepare your data collection tool for in order to avoid high drop-offs in usage and functionality.

 Pitfall 4: Balancing Scale and Complexity